MonoGame/MonoGame/Documentation/articles/getting_started/getting_started.md

 ## Migrating from MonoGame 3.7 to 3.8

 If you currently have a MonoGame 3.7 project and wish to upgrade it to MonoGame 3.8, please check our handy [Upgrade Guide](~/articles/migrate38.md).

+## Migrating from XNA to MonoGame

+If you currently have an XNA project or sample and wish to upgrade it to MonoGame, please check our handy [Porting guide for XNA](~/articles/porting_xna.md)